scitedotai/scite-zotero-plugin/README.md

 - Comment out the lines containing `extensions.lastAppVersion` and `extensions.lastPlatformVersion`
 - Open Zotero

+## Release

+TODO!
+(It just uses the zotero-plugin package to generate the XPI file, will add it to circle)

 ## Questions

 If you have any questions or have feedback, feel free to write to us at hi@scite.ai, or create an issue here.